intel-iot-devkit/joule-code-samples/access-control-js/README.md

 [https://github.com/intel-iot-devkit/intel-iot-examples-mqtt/](https://github.com/intel-iot-devkit/intel-iot-examples-mqtt/)

-This example uses a server hosted on the Intel® Joule Module carrier board.
+This example uses a server hosted on the Intel Joule Expansion board.
 You will be able to host the server on the board without any significant problems, however, in order to be able to access the application hosted by the server you would need to unblock the ports on the board.
 In order to do that please run the following commands:

 	$ iptables –F